 Mental stress is what modern humans are really good at creating.

 This was one of our brilliant survival features that kept our ancestors alive.
-It paid off to occasional mistaken a rope for a snake than the other way around, right?
+It paid off to occasionally mistake a rope for a snake, instead of the other way around, right?

-But we’ve inherited this powerful survival response when our environment’s changed drastically.
+But we inherited this powerful survival response when our environment has changed drastically.

-Whereas our ancestors had only a few things that kept them up at night – food, shelter, enemies, animals and the likes, it’s different for us.
+While our ancestors only had a few things that kept them up at night – food, shelter, enemies, animals, and the like – it’s different for us.

-In the modern world – our list of things to worry about is endless (read this for more on modern-day stress).
-This means our brains are working overtime thinking of possible scenarios that could harm us then just as quickly launch into thoughts on defending against that danger.
-Most of it hypothetical.
+In the modern world, our list of things to worry about is endless (read this for more on modern-day stress).
+This means our brains are working overtime thinking of possible scenarios that could harm us, then just as quickly launch into thoughts about defending against that danger.
+Most of it is hypothetical.

 This is essentially what’s happening when you’re worrying.
 And it creates a lot of anxiety for many people.

-So, if you fall into this camp and are experiencing a lot of mental stress – be comforted by that your brain is trying to keep you safe from harm and generating thoughts as an act of love to help you survive.
+So, if you fall into this camp and are experiencing a lot of mental stress, be comforted by the fact that your brain is trying to keep you safe from harm and generating thoughts as an act of love to help you survive.

-However, you need to help it – help you.
+However, you need to help it to help you.

 Two Reminders to be Present With Your Mind

 1. Notice when you’re reliving the past or worrying about the future, and gently guide yourself back to the present.
 It’s only in the present that you can influence the outcome.
-There are many ways to ground yourself to the present.
-One simple and effective way to anchor on the present is to focus on your breath.
-Because the breath only ever happens in the present.
+There are many ways to ground yourself in the present.
+One simple and effective way to anchor to the present is to focus on your breath, because the breath only ever happens in the present.

 2. Another nice reminder is to think about your brain much like you think about other organs in your body.
 You are the being observing your thoughts.
 Your thoughts are created by your brain.
-Just like bile is created by your liver, and your heart pumps blood, The job of your brain is to create thoughts.
-But you are not your thoughts.
-Much like, you’re not bile nor blood.
+Just like bile is created by your liver, and your heart pumps blood, the job of your brain is to create thoughts.
+But you are not your thoughts, much like you’re neither bile nor blood.